codekiddy2/Visual-Studio-gtkmm/readme/prepare MSYS2.md

 	D:\Github\Install\msys64\mingw32_shell.bat

->Depending on your build type open one of them and update the system packages
+>Depending on your build type open one of them and update the system packages (confirm prompt when asked)

 	pacman --needed -Sy bash pacman pacman-mirrors msys2-runtime